MalekAlharbi/MyNote/README.md

 # Notes Application

-A light and intuitive Notes Application built with Java Swing that allows users to create, save, edit, and delete text-based notes.
-The notes are stored as `.txt` files in a user-defined directory, and the application offers seamless access to saved notes.
+A simple Notes App made with Java Swing that lets users create, save, edit, and delete notes.
+The notes are saved as .txt files in a folder chosen by the user, and the app makes it easy to access them.

 ## 🌟 Key Features